babylonhealth/ios-playbook/Cookbook/Proposals/Comments.md

 ## Motivation

 I think we sometimes overuse comments.
-The reason for this our StyleGuide doesn't say much on comments and this leads us to having different opinions whether a comment is worth to be added or not in our Pull Requests.
+The reason for this our StyleGuide doesn't say much on comments and this leads us to have different opinions whether a comment is worth to be added or not in our Pull Requests.

-I think comments are rather bad than good because of 2 following reasons:
+I think comments are rather bad than good because of the 2 following reasons:

-1. Comments eventually starts to lie.
+1. Comments eventually start to lie.
 2. Usage of comments gives a false-positive feeling to the author that the code is readable.

 Look at this comment: